unicolas/unicolas.github.io/src/lib/posts/2023-10-28-generalised-auth-with-jwt-in-servant.md

 refreshSettings :: JWTValidationSettings
 refreshSettings = defaultJWTValidationSettings (== "refresh")
 ```
-The important bits here are the expiration time set to 1 day and it's "refresh" audience, also changed for the validation settings.
+The important bits here are the expiration time set to 1 day and it's &ldquo;refresh&rdquo; audience, also changed for the validation settings.
 With this distinction in audience, we are able to require a concrete token type and to reject the use of one type in place of another, i.e. refresh tokens won't be valid access tokens and viceversa.

 ### Generalised auth